almostearthling/whenever/README.md

 Of course only a success causes the corresponding tasks to be executed: as for command based tasks, it is not mandatory to follow the usual conventions -- this means, for instance, that a zero exit code can be identified as a failure and a non-zero exit code as a success.
 A non-success has the same effect as a failure on task execution.

+If a command is known to have the possibility to hang, a timeout can be configured by specifying the maximum number of seconds to wait for process exit: after this amount of seconds the process is terminated and fails.

 An example of command based condition follows:

 ```toml